Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 - Data persists until you remove the application
 - We have no control over data retention

-### 7.2 CloudKit Retention
+### 7.2 Sync Data Retention
-- CloudKit data is retained according to Apple's policies
+- Sync data is retained only on your devices
-- Data may persist in your iCloud even after app deletion
+- No data is retained on any servers or external services
-- You control CloudKit data through your Apple ID settings
+- Data persists only as long as you keep it on your devices
-- We have no control over CloudKit data retention
+- We have no control over or access to your data retention

 ### 7.3 No Remote Retention
 - We do not retain any data on our servers